jchu231/small-tech-business-website/content/blog/monetizing-open-source-tailwind/index.md

 ---
-title: Monetizing Open-Source - How TailwindCSS has grown into a $2m+ business
+title: Monetizing Open-Source - How Tailwind CSS has grown into a $2m+ business
 date: "2021-01-12T07:30:00.000Z"
 description: "A look into how Adam Wathan and Steve Schoger were able to turn a popular open-source framework into a profitable business"
 ---